mattmc3/ztap/README.md

 # fail 1
 ```

-Each test file runs inside its own shell, so you can modify the global environment without cluttering your session or breaking other tests.
+Each test file runs inside its own subshell, so you can modify the global environment
-If all the tests pass, `ztap` exits with `0` or `1` otherwise.
+without cluttering your session or breaking other tests.
+If all the tests pass, `ztap`
+exits with a return code of `0`, or `1` otherwise.

 ## Installation